 FullFathomFive

-In late August/early September, I will be engaging in a collaborative project with the Wellfleet Conservation Trust and Farm Projects.
-The project will consist of a solo show at Farm, which will run concurrently with an outdoor exhibit of work distributed along the Herring River Overlook Trail, a mile-long loop in the woods off Chequessett Road managed by the Trust.
+In late August/early September 2025, I engaged in a collaborative project with the Wellfleet Conservation Trust and Farm Projects.
+The project consisted of a solo show at Farm, which ran concurrently with an outdoor exhibit of work distributed along the Herring River Overlook Trail, a mile-long loop in the woods off Chequessett Road managed by the Trust.
 The name of the project, and the body of work, is FullFathomFive, a phrase from Shakespeare’s The Tempest describing a shipwreck, and consists of oil paintings on found driftwood.
-The size and shape of the artworks varies considerably form piece to piece, but all depict the ocean and the sky, similar to the paintings in my earlier Space in a Box series.
+The size and shape of the artworks varies considerably from piece to piece, but all depict the ocean and the sky, similar to the paintings in my earlier Space in a Box series.
 The Space in a Box work was focused on a tension between the centrifugal energy of the water and the centripetal force of the wood box enclosing it.
 This work also juxtaposes the ethereal water/sky/light element with the timeworn physicality of the wood and rusted iron, but fuses the two in a more harmonious relationship, a meditation on the mind/body dichotomy.
+The project is commemorated by a book edited by Susie Nielsen and published by Farm Projects that documents the exhibit and the collaborative experience.